-'finally brethren, I beg of you this one thing: please don't stop' (Bishop Mike Hill at an Intercontinental Church Society Conference)
+'finally brethren, I beg of you this one thing: please don't stop'

 For both churches and individuals we are on a journey; an unfinished pilgrimage.
 We are a work in progress.

 Many times in our churches or more generally in our Christian pilgrimages we have been tempted to stop in the face of adversity.
 Many times we have felt that being a Christian today is a bit like fighting a losing battle.
 Why continue?
 Why?
 Because our faith is about death and resurrection.
 The Cross and the empty tomb say it all.
 We need to take our eyes off the many, temporary setbacks in order to look to God's goals and intentions for His Church and Kingdom.